Just what IS Positive Reinforcement Training?

 Humans have been training horses for thousands of years.
 What’s so groundbreaking about Positive Reinforcement Training (R+)?

-Let’s start with what R+ is not.
+Let’s start with what R+ is and isn’t.

 Positive Reinforcement Training for horses is not: